 Conviction for a moving violation also leads to increased auto insurance rates.
 You may face increases from 11 to 22 percent depending on the type of moving violation for which you were convicted.
 Fines, court costs and surcharges can also add up and take a serious toll on your finances.
 Certain types of violations such as being convicted of driving with a suspended license for a second time may even result in imprisonment.

-If you have been charged with a New Jersey moving violation, it may be in your best interest to hire an experienced Camden County traffic ticket lawyer from the Law Offices of Thomas J. Gosse.
+If you have been charged with a New Jersey moving violation, it may be in your best interest to hire an experienced Camden County traffic ticket lawyer from the Law Office of Thomas J. Gosse.
 We will work to get your charges dismissed or reduced, get points deducted from your driving record and help you avoid consequences that can affect your life for many years to come.

 We may be able to dispute the officer’s version of events, dispute the evidence, offer a justification or a mistake of fact defense on your behalf.
 For example, if you received a speeding ticket, it may be possible to show that the radar gun used to clock your speed was defective.
 Also, if the officer does not appear in court, if you agree to plea to a lesser non-moving violation, or if you comply with an unsupervised probationary period, your ticket may be dismissed.

-Although the record of your violation will remain on your driving record if convicted, a skilled attorney at the Law Offices of Thomas J. Gosse may be able to get your points dismissed or reduced.
+Although the record of your violation will remain on your driving record if convicted, a skilled attorney at the Law Office of Thomas J. Gosse may be able to get your points dismissed or reduced.
 We may also be able to negotiate alternative discipline such as traffic school, which can lead to your ticket being dismissed, points being removed from your record and qualification for lower insurance rates.

-If you are facing charges of any New Jersey moving violation, contact a knowledgeable Camden County traffic ticket lawyer at the Law Offices of Thomas J. Gosse.
+If you are facing charges of any New Jersey moving violation, contact a knowledgeable Camden County traffic ticket lawyer at the Law Office of Thomas J. Gosse.
 We will advise you of all your options and work to get your ticket dismissed or your penalties reduced.
 We represent clients throughout South Jersey from our office in Haddon Heights, including those in Haddonfield, Collingswood, Cherry Hill, and Moorestown, New Jersey.
 Submit an online contact form or call us at 856-546-6600 or toll-free at 800-989-1575 to schedule a free consultation.